akashn-1412/INDIAN_CRIME_REPORT/README.md

 ├── scripts/
 │   ├── generate_crime_data.py         # Python script for data generation
 │
+├── requirements.txt                   # This file lists the Python packages required for the project
+|
-├── README.md                          # Project overview and instructions
+└── README.md                          # Project overview and instructions
-├── LICENSE                            # License for your project └── .gitignore                         # Ignore unnecessary files
 ```

 🚀 Getting Started